 - Save any tables and graphs together in a separate file.
 Insert a location note (e.g., “Table 2 about here”) at the appropriate place in the manuscript text.
 Tables should not contain lines or more than 20 two-digit columns or the equivalent;

-- Follow the format for references in the text and appendix set forth for the International Migration Review;
+- Follow the format for references in the text and appendix set forth below;

-- Email the electronic version of the manuscript (e.g. Word file) to Breana George, Research Coordinator, at email@example.com; and
+- Email the electronic version of the manuscript (e.g., Word file) to email@example.com; and

 - Promptly respond to proposed edits and revisions.